[Note: this review of Huntsham Court Devon was first written in 2015 and some details might be out of date]

 However I have now discovered a third option: Huntsham Court.
 Hidden deep in the heart of the Devon countryside (but actually just 12 minutes away from the M5), Huntsham Court is a massive Victorian Gothic 34-bedroom mansion house set in five acres of land, which is in turn located within the 5,000 acre Huntsham estate.

-Available to hire for private parties, weddings, family gatherings, shooting parties, special occasions or just to groups of friends desperate to get out of London for the weekend, the atmosphere is comfortable rather than grand, relaxing rather than intimidating, and that’s just the way owners Chris and Damian want it.
+A large country house available to hire for private parties, weddings, family gatherings, shooting parties, special occasions or just to groups of friends desperate to get out of London for the weekend, the atmosphere is comfortable rather than grand, relaxing rather than intimidating, and that’s just the way Huntsham Court owners Chris and Damian want it.